Israel pulls out of race for UN Security Council seat

 It was Israel's first attempt to win a seat at the 15-member council.

+No reason was given for the withdrawal, but diplomats said it had appeared clear in recent weeks that Israel would lose to Germany and Belgium in the General Assembly vote on June 8.

-Palestinian foreign minister Riyad al-Maliki said last month that Arab countries were "doing everything possible to convince as many countries as possible to block the vote on Israel's bid for a seat at the Security Council."
+Palestinian foreign minister Riyad al-Maliki last month said Arab countries were "doing everything possible to convince as many countries as possible to block the vote on Israel's bid for a seat at the Security Council."

+Speaking on the sidelines of an Arab summit in Riyadh, Maliki said he was confident that Arab and Muslim states would muster enough votes to block Israel's candidacy.

 South Africa and the Dominican Republic are set to win two of the five seats up for election.